zooxo/desk42/README.md

  PLEX
 ____________________

 PLEX is a dedicated calculator for complex numbers.
-It was buildt from scratch and doesn't use any routines from other calculators of DESK42.
+It was built from scratch and doesn't use any routines from other calculators of DESK42.

 PLEX supports following functions: